doublez13/Bare-Metal-Kubernetes-Setup/Bare-Metal-Provision/README.md

        ```
 2. Join the other master nodes
     1. On the already-running master
-       1. Reupload control plain certs and print the decryption key to retrieve them on the other master nodes.
+       1. Reupload control plane certs and print the decryption key to retrieve them on the other master nodes.
           `kubeadm init phase upload-certs --upload-certs`
        3. Print the join command to use on the other master nodes.
           `kubeadm token create --print-join-command`